utopia-group/Coeus/README.md

 `coeus server` takes two positional command line arguments: the first one is a directory that contains training benchmarks, and the second one is a directory that contains testing benchmarks.
 This command listens on a server socket (whose hostname and port can be set via `-a` and `-p`) and wait for a client to connect to it.
 Once the connection is established, the client can send server instructions to pick a benchmark and perform proof rollouts on it.
 Not surprisingly, this is how we implemented the training phase of our learning algorithm.

+NOTE: Conflict analysis in the server is also supported: just set a nonzero value to the `--max-conflict` parameter.

 ## Coeus specification format

 Coeus implements its own AST, which consists of several function definitions, a precondition, and a postcondition.
 Here's an simple example of a Coeus file: